anseki/htmlclean/README.md

 ### Example

-See a source HTML file and result HTML files in a `sample` directory.
+See a source HTML file and result HTML files in the `examples` directory.

 ```js
 var htmlclean = require('htmlclean'),